 Many middle school and high school teachers use an online grading program.
 Many will list daily assignments and due dates, as well as grades.
-Your child can use this to plan his studying, using the following steps.
+Kids can use this to plan their studying, using the following steps.

-- Create a calendar.
-Show your child how to use a large wall calendar and a set of markers to keep track of all the assignments.
-He can assign each class a different colored marker and write all of his assignments, activities and appointments on the calendar.
-Or he can use an online calendar — and sync it with multiple devices, including his smartphone and laptop.
+Create a calendar.
+Show kids how to use a large wall calendar and a set of markers to keep track of all the assignments.
+They can assign each class a different colored marker and write all of their assignments, activities, and appointments on the calendar.
+Or they can use an online calendar — and sync it with multiple devices, including their

-- Create a weekly planner.
-Your child can break down information on the calendar to make a study plan for each week.
-Show him how to transfer his obligations for each week from the big calendar to a weekly planner, making sure he includes time to work on each assignment a few days before it’s due.
-Or have him print out a weekly list from his online calendar.
+Create a weekly planner.
+Kids can break down information on the calendar to make a study plan for each week.
+Show them how to transfer obligations for each week from the big calendar to a weekly planner, making sure to include time to work on each assignment a few days before it’s due.
+Or have them print out a weekly list from their online calendar.

-Once your teen has a handle on what to study, the next step is learning how to study.
+.
 This can be broken into a CHECK list — with each letter in “check” standing for a step in the process of getting ready.

-- Consider location.
-Does your teen study better at school, the library or at home?
-Some teens work better away from distractions, while others like to have someone nearby in case they need help.
-Whatever your child chooses, when it’s homework time, that’s the environment he should study in.
+Consider location.
+Does your teen study better at school, at the library, or at home?
+Some teens work better away from distractions.
+Others like to have someone nearby in case they need help.
+Whatever kids choose, when it’s homework time, that’s

-- Establish rewards.
-At first, you may need to help your child set up a reward system.
-For example, for every chapter he reads, you might let him use the computer for 10 minutes.
-Eventually, though, he’ll learn to reward himself, even if it’s just by eating a snack between English and algebra homework.
+Establish rewards.
+At first, you may need to help kids set up a reward system.
+For example, for every chapter they read, you might let them use the computer for 10 minutes.
+Eventually, though, they’ll learn to reward themselves, even if it’s just by having a snack between English and algebra homework.

-- Create a study checklist.
-This includes all the steps your teen needs to take to get ready to do his homework and what he needs to study that day.
-Having everything listed out can make it easier for him to get started and prioritize his time.
-It may also make his homework load seem less overwhelming.
+Create a study checklist.
+This includes all the steps kids need to take to get ready to do homework and what they need to study that day.
+Having everything listed out can make it easier for them to get started and prioritize their time.
+It may also make their homework load seem less overwhelming.

-- Keep a worry pad.
+Keep a worry pad.
 A worry pad is a tool for teens who are easily distracted by their own thoughts.
-Instead of trying to deal with all the distracting things that keep popping into his head, your child can write them down on the pad.
-When he’s done studying, then he can deal with the things that distracted him.
+Instead of trying to deal with all the distracting things that keep popping into their head, they can write them down on the pad.
+When they’re done studying, then they can deal with the things that distracted them.